MarkMizzi/blog/content/posts/postgres_heapfile2.md

 So the inserted row element was split into chunks. `chunk_id` identifies the element being chunked, `chunk_seq` is a serial number assigned to chunks, and `chunk_data` contains the actual data itself.

-The actual contents of the `unary` table are:
+The contents of the `unary` table are:

 | a                                                  |
 |----------------------------------------------------|